yhtml5/yhtml5-cli/packages/yhtml5-test/README.md

 **solution:** Try importing React in the Components file.

 #### react-addons-test-utils is an implicit dependency in order to support react@0.13-14.

+If you are using a React below version 15.5.0, you will also need to install react-addons-test-utils. if you use react@^15.4.2, pleasr run **npm i react-addons-test-utils@^15.4.2**

 [enzyme]:http://airbnb.io/enzyme/docs/api/shallow.html
 [code-coverage-analysis]:http://www.bullseye.com/coverage.html